yassdah21/yassdah21/README.md

 ## 🔭 Current Projects

-- [Ozone](link-to-ozone) - A Web Dashboard that gives a data visualization about air pollution in France.
+- [Ozone] Web Dashboard that gives a data visualization about air pollution in France.
 Technologies: REACTJS & NODEJS

 ## 📫 Let's connect